 Building class also drives build-out costs.
 Here are the industry classifications for office space in individual markets, according to the Building Owners and Managers Association International.

-Class A: The most prestigious buildings competing for premier office users with rents above average for the area.
-Buildings have high-quality standard finishes, state of the art systems, exceptional accessibility and a definite market presence.
+The most prestigious buildings, competing for premier office users with rents above average for the area.
+Buildings have high-quality standard finishes, state of the art systems, exceptional accessibility, and a definite market presence.

-Class B: Buildings competing for a wide range of users with rents in the average range for the area.
-Building finishes are fair to good for the area and systems are adequate, but the building does not compete with Class A at the same price.
+Buildings competing for a wide range of users with rents in the average range for the area.
+Building finishes are fair to good for the area, and systems are adequate, but the building does not compete with Class A at the same price.

-Class C: Buildings competing for tenants requiring functional space at rents below the average for the area.
+Buildings competing for tenants requiring functional space at rents below the average for the area.
+Many of these properties require at least some renovation to make them usable space for today’s tenants.

 As a result, there is not a simple one-size-fits-all answer to how much a commercial office build-out will cost, because costs vary widely depending on the market.